aisingapore/TagUI/README.md

 [SlimerJS](https://slimerjs.org)|[Laurent Jouanneau](https://github.com/laurentj)|France|browser automation for FireFox <= v59

 # Sponsor
-This project  is supported by the [National Research Foundation](https://www.nrf.gov.sg), Singapore under its AI Singapore Programme (AISG-RP-2019-050).
+This project was previously supported by the [National Research Foundation](https://www.nrf.gov.sg), Singapore under its AI Singapore Programme (AISG-RP-2019-050).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.